 About the “100 Years of Women’s Education at St. Michael’s College” Exhibit

-THIS ONLINE EXHIBIT, prepared in partnership with the Archives of the University of St. Michael’s College, the Institute of the Blessed Virgin Mary (Loretto Sisters) and the Sisters of St. Joseph of Toronto, celebrates “100 Years of Women’s Education at St. Michael’s College, University of Toronto, 1911 – 2011,” highlighting “the role of women’s religious congregations in the higher education of women at St. Michael’s College and the University of Toronto, and as advocates for women’s higher education in the 20th century.” (from Description of Project, Museums and Technology Fund, pp. 11-12).
+THIS ONLINE EXHIBIT, prepared in partnership with the Archives of the University of St. Michael’s College, the Institute of the Blessed Virgin Mary (Loretto Sisters) and the Sisters of St. Joseph of Toronto, celebrates “100 Years of Women’s Education at St. Michael’s College, University of Toronto, 1911 – 2011,” highlighting the role of women’s religious congregations in the higher education of women at St. Michael’s College and the University of Toronto, and as advocates for women’s higher education in the 20th century.

 The Sisters of St. Joseph of Toronto and the Institute of the Blessed Virgin Mary (Loretto Sisters), two religious orders of women already recognized as prominent educators through their private women’s academies, had long desired to advance their students beyond the secondary level, and had taken measures to prepare them academically.
 Finally, in 1911 Catholic women could obtain a university education under Catholic auspices, either at Loretto College or St. Joseph’s College through St. Michael’s College.
 The religious orders provided Sister professors, classroom space and residence.
 Female students now had the unique advantage of pursuing their studies in a Catholic College and Residence, and of obtaining their degree from the University of Toronto.